chrplr/PCBS/docs/tips-to-write-clean-code.rst

 -----

 -  A function name should describes what the function does.
-Don’t be afraid to

--  Make a name long.
+Don’t be afraid to make a name long.
 A long descriptive name is better than a short enigmatic name.
 A long descriptive name is better than a long descriptive comment.